julianbachiller/breakout/README.md

 # breakout

 A clone of Breakout.
-This particular clone was originally written for the TI-Explorer Lisp Machine, and ported in this version to "modern" Common-Lisp using SDL bindings.
+This particular clone was originally written by Jamie Zawinski for the TI-Explorer Lisp Machine, and ported in this version to "modern" Common-Lisp using SDL bindings.

 ![breakout](https://user-images.githubusercontent.com/19293817/83981989-f5709600-a922-11ea-9b9a-97dab199d4df.gif)
 <sup>_The gif above is only for previewing purposes and it's not as smooth and satisfying as when you run the program ;-)_</sup>